52North/OGITO/README.md

 # OGITO - Open Geospatial Interactive Tool

 OGITO is a collaborative mapping and planning application.
 To support collaborative spatial planning tasks, OGITO is optimised for use on digital map tables.
 As it is a web application, OGITO can be opened on all devices in the web browser.
 Touch gestures or pointing devices (e.g. computer mouse) can be used to operate OGITO.
+OGITO was originally developed by the [Faculty of Geo-Information Science and Earth Observation (ITC)](https://www.itc.nl/facilities/labs-and-resources/thedisc/) at the [University of Twente](https://www.utwente.nl/en/).

 ## Table of Content
 - [OGITO - Open Geospatial Interactive Tool](#ogito---open-geospatial-interactive-tool)